Focus and Scope

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed JURNAL DISCRETIE is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in the peer-reviewed Jurnal Discretie is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.
+It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.

-Department of Administrative Law, Faculty of Law Universitas Sebelas Maret Surakarta as publisher of JURNAL DISCRETIE takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, Department of Administrative Law, Faculty of Law Universitas Sebelas Maret Surakarta and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+Sebelas Maret University, as the publisher of Jurnal Discretie, takes its duties of guardianship over all stages of publishing extremely seriously, and we recognize our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.
+In addition, Sebelas Maret University and the Editorial Board of Jurnal Discretie will assist in communications with other journals and/or publishers where this is useful and necessary.

 Publication Decisions

-The editor of the JURNAL DISCRETIE is responsible for deciding which of the articles submitted to the journal should be published.
+The editor of Jurnal Discretie is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
-The editors may confer with other editors or reviewers in making this decision.
+The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
+The editors may confer with other editors or reviewers when making this decision.

 Fair play